Buyer of former Starbucks assets in Russia says he paid about $6 million -TASS | Health

 Buyer of former Starbucks assets in Russia says he paid about $6 million -TASS

-Restaurateur Anton Pinskiy paid around 500 million roubles ($6 million) for assets formerly owned by Starbucks in Russia, he told the TASS news agency, shedding new light on one of the many corporate exits from Russia over its invasion of Ukraine.
+Restaurateur Anton Pinskiy paid around 500 million roubles ($6 million) for assets formerly licensed by Starbucks in Russia, he told the TASS news agency, shedding new light on one of the many corporate exits from Russia over its invasion of Ukraine.
+Seattle-based Starbucks declined to comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)